lihongweiseu/IC-SHM2022-project3/README.md

 To get started with our solution, you can follow these steps:

 - Clone this repository to your local machine
-- Check if the installed version of the packages meets the requirement
+- Check if the installed version of the packages meets the requirements
 - Set the folder IC-SHM2022-project3 as the workspace
+- Run XXX in the folder of Task 1 data-driven modeling
+- Run main.py in the folder of Task 2 damage identification

 ### Requirements